connervieira/Predator/docs/CONFIGURE.md

                 - You can get a list of the names of the available sound inputs by running the `arecord -L` command.
                 - Leaving this value as a blank string will cause Predator to use the default audio input determined by `arecord`.
             - `format` specifies the format that will be used by the `arecord` process.
+            - `rate` is an integer that specifies the audio sample rate in Hz (16000, 44100, 48000, etc.)
             - `merge` is a boolean that determines whether or not Predator will merge the separate audio and video files when each segment is done recording.
+                - This setting is ignored during parked event recording, and audio/video is always saved separately.
             - `record_as_user` specifies the user on the system that the audio recording process will be run as.
                 - This is useful if the user you normally run Predator with does not have permission to access audio devices.
             - `start_delay` determines a length of time (in seconds) that Predator will wait before starting audio recording for each segment.
                 - This delay allows the audio capture device to be release by the previous segment before it is re-opened for the current segment.
                 - This value should be as short as possible to reduce the period of silence at the start of each video, but not so short that the audio capture device fails to open due to being already claimed by the previous segment.
+            - `display_output` is a boolean that determines whether Predator will display the console output of the audio recording command for sake of debugging.
+                - Under normal circumstances, this should be set to `false` to avoid unexpected behavior.
     - `parked` contains settings to configure the dashcam's parking behavior.
 Parking mode is experimental, and not recommended for daily use.
         - `enabled` is a boolean that determines whether Predator will ever go into a parked state.
             - When this value is set to `false` Predator will never enable parked mode, even if the conditions defined in this configuration section are met.